adamkurth/cxls_hitfinder/docs/report.md

     │   ├── rename_directories_parameters.py
     │   ├── test/
     ├── requirements.txt
-    ├── hitfinder_env.yml
+    ├── hitfinder_env.**yml**
     └── README.md
 ```

-- `.gitignore` and `.gitkeep` are files that specify which files and directories to ignore in Git.
+- `.gitignore` and `.gitkeep` are files that specify which files and directories to ignore in Git, namely ignoring the large HDF5 files.
-- `.gitmodules` is a file that defines the Git submodules.
+- `.gitmodules` is a file that defines the Git submodules for `waterbackground_subtraction`.
-- `cnn/` is a directory containing files related to a convolutional neural network (CNN) model.
+- `cnn/` is a directory containing files related to the Convolutional Neural Network (CNN) implementation.
     - `models/` is a subdirectory that stores trained CNN models.
     - `src/` is a subdirectory that contains source code for the CNN implementation.
-        - `pkg/` is a subdirectory that holds Python packages.
+        - `pkg/` is a subdirectory that holds the main Python package for implementation.
-            - `water_background/` is a subdirectory that contains code related to water background detection.
+            - `waterbackground_subtraction/` is a subdirectory and submodule cloned in the Python module `pkg` that contains code related to water background detection and analysis.
-                - `finder/` is a subdirectory that includes files for finding water backgrounds.
+                - `finder/` is a Python package that includes code to analyze and estimate peaks using three-ring integration technique.
-- `docs/` is a directory for documentation files.
+- `docs/` is a directory for storing documentation for this project.
-    - `diagrams/` is a subdirectory for storing diagrams.
+    - `diagrams/` is a subdirectory for storing diagrams used.
-    - `directions/` is a subdirectory for storing directions or instructions.
+    - `directions/` is a subdirectory for storing directions.
     - `report.md` is a Markdown file that serves as a report.
-- `images/` is a directory for storing images.
+- `images/` is a directory for storing images used in the project, every dataset (`01`-`09`) is a unique combination of the parameter matrix.
-    - `labels/` is a subdirectory for storing labeled images.
+    - `labels/` is a subdirectory for storing labeled images with 01-09 directories.
-    - `peaks/` is a subdirectory for storing peak images.
+    - `peaks/` is a subdirectory for storing peak images with 01-09 directories.
-    - `peaks_water_overlay/` is a subdirectory for storing peak images with water overlays.
+    - `peaks_water_overlay/` is a subdirectory for storing peak images with water overlays with 01-09 directories.
-    - `temp/` is a subdirectory for temporary images.
-    - `water/` is a subdirectory for water-related images.
+    - `water/` is a subdirectory for storing the background water images, with 01-09 directories.
-- `scripts/` is a directory for storing scripts.
+- `scripts/` is a directory for storing scripts useful to use on Agave.
-    - `01_09_dir_struc.sh` is a shell script for directory structure management.
+    - `01_09_dir_struc.sh` is a shell script for directory structure management of datasets 01-09.
-    - `assign_params.py` is a Python script for assigning parameters of a directory in `images/`.
+    - `assign_params.py` is a Python script for assigning parameters of a directory in `images/<directory>`.
     - `checks.sh` is a shell script for performing checks of the number of images in `images/peaks`, `labels`, and `peak_water_overlay`, and all assigned the correct attributes.
     - `peak_water_overlay_label_dir_struc.sh` is a shell script for creating a directory structure for peak, water, and label images.
-    - `reformat-h5.py` is a Python script for reformatting the name of H5 files.
+    - `reformat-h5.py` is a Python script for reformatting the name of H5 files (useful for uniform naming structure).
-    - `rename_directories_parameters.py` is a Python script for renaming directories based on parameters combinations.
+    - `rename_directories_parameters.py` is a Python script for renaming directories based on parameters combinations (e.g. `01_6keV_clen01`).
-- `requirements.txt` is a file that lists the project's dependencies.
+- `requirements.txt` is a file that lists the project's dependencies for easy enviornment setup.
 - `hitfinder_env.yml` is a YAML file that contains the environment configuration for the project.
 - `README.md` is a Markdown file that provides an overview of the project.

-Contents of `images/`:
+Note the contents of `images/`:
-- `images/peaks` contains the Bragg peaks images from the simulated diffraction images.
+- `images/peaks` contains the Bragg peaks images from the simulated diffraction images, the peaks are simulated using CrystalFEL[1] software and do not contain any noise in the images.
 - `images/labels` contains the labels for the Bragg peaks (0 for no peak, 1 for peak present).
 - `images/peaks_water_overlay` contains the Bragg peaks overlayed with the respective keV dataset water image `images/water`.
-- `images/water` contains the different keV and camera length water images.
+- `images/water` contains the different keV and camera length water images to overlay with `images/peaks` images.

 #### Data Generation:

-During the data generation phase of the project, we utilize the `pattern_sim` module in CrystFEL[1] software, renowned for generating simulation diffraction images under conditions similar to those of the CXLS.
+During the data generation phase of the project, we utilize the `pattern_sim`[5] module in CrystFEL software, renowned for generating simulation diffraction images under conditions similar to those of the CXLS.
 The specific protein used in this study is designated as 1IC6.pdb, obtained from the RCSB Protein Data Bank[2].
 Initially, our testing focuses on a medium-sized unit cell, to limit the complexities of the analysis but presents a promising avenue for future research enhancements.

 Before commencing the `pattern_sim` simulations, it was essential to create a crystal file and a corresponding water-background image tailored to the specific photon energy and camera length parameter combination as stated in the parameter matrix above.
 Using the [reborn](https://gitlab.com/kirianlab/reborn)[3] software, we generate the required water-background images for all of the datasets.
-Inside of `water_background.py` the program generates the water-background images for the specified photon energy and camera length that is currently in the `.geom` file.
+In reborn, the `water_background.py` the program generates the dynamic water-background images for the specified photon energy and camera length parameters, where these parameters are accessed from the `Eiger.geom` fiile.
 Thus, for the three camera lengths and three photon energies, we generate nine total water background images, each for one dataset.
 This will be further explained in the `Water-Background Noise` section.

-For the crystal file, we utilize `sfall`, which produces the `.hkl` file containing the Miller indices pertinent to the specific `.pdb` file.
-The crystal file is a text document that records vital information such as the unit-cell dimensions and the crystal's spacegroup.
-These details are crucial for ensuring the simulations accurately reflect the diffraction patterns expected from the protein crystal, thereby enabling precise analysis of structural properties.
+For generating the crystal file, we employ the SFALL[4] (`sfall`) module from the CCP4 software suite to compute the structure factors of the protein under study.
+This module outputs an `.hkl` file, which contains the Miller indices associated with the specific `.pdb` file.
+Additionally, the resulting crystal file is a text document that captures essential details such as the unit-cell dimensions and the crystal’s space group.
+These data elements are critical as they ensure that our simulations faithfully reproduce the expected diffraction patterns from the protein crystal, facilitating accurate analysis of its structural properties.

 ##### Water-Background Noise: